 What is open science and research?

 The principle of openness is the key principle of science and research.
-The most visible forms of open science are open access publishing of peer-reviewed scientific publications and dissertations, the publication of citable research data and the publication of methods and the open source software used in research.
+At Aalto University, the most visible forms of open science are open access publications, open research data and metadata, research methods and software with storage solutions, and combining openess and commercialization.

 Combining openness and commercialization

 Before initiating any publishing activity it’s essential to map and carefully consider potential exploitation options, because once the result becomes known to public, it’s no longer possible to protect it by patenting (or as a trade secret).

 In addition, any applicable funding terms need to be obeyed, and funding organization may require open access publishing.
 Open access publishing is one of the goals of Aalto University.
 We have developed our process of commercialization in a way that open access publishing can be achieved after the necessary steps needed for the early stages of commercialization, such as filing patent applications, is done.
 Timing and operations done in proper manner are the keys in achieving both the publishing and the goals of commercialization.

 - Read more about commercialization and intellectual property (IP) from the documents attached below.

 Inventions resulting from research can be patented, protected with registered design or with a registered trademark.
 After the necessary intellectual property registrations are filed, the related scientific publications can be published using open access publishing models.
 Results such as software can be double licensed, that is, published with a license that allows use for non-commercial users and separate licensing for commercial uses.

 Commercialization process can benefit from using open access tools and open access publishing strategies to attract customers.
 Collaboration using open source licensed software can be a base for the competitive advantage that provides income to a company.